baijum/refresh/README.md

 This project is a fork of [fresh](https://github.com/pilu/fresh) written by [Andrea Franz](http://gravityblast.com)

-Refresh is a command line tool that builds and (re)starts your web application everytime you save a Go source file.
+Refresh is a command line tool that build and restart web application when you change Go and other source files.
+Refresh will watch for file events like create, modifiy or delete and it will build and restart the application.

 ## Installation